geudde/attic-chest/pages/04.season-3/13.meeting-41/02.oudeis/docs.md

 She spoke, nor Cupid ought replies
 But with the doves to market flies.
 Bought by a wealthy monarch there
-Large price obtains th’immortal pair.
+Large price obtains th’ immortal pair.
 To Venus, then her offspring hies
 And to her hands consigns the prize.